Nagaon district: History

-Bordowa was the birthplace of Vaishnavite reformer Sankardev, who brought about a renaissance in Assamese society.
+Bordowa was the birthplace of the 15-16th century Vaishnavite reformer Sankardev, who brought about a renaissance in Assamese society.
 Located in Assam's heartland, Nagaon lies at the center of northeast India.
-The district dates to 1833.
-Its British administrators jocularly described Nagaon as a district of 3 C’s; namely: Chickens, Children and Cases.
+The district dates back to 1833.
+Its British administrators jocularly described Nagaon as a district of the 3 C's; namely: Chickens, Children, and Cases.
+The region was also called Khagarijan in older records.

-The region was called Khagarijan in older records.
+In 1983, amidst the Assam Agitation, the Nellie massacre took place in the village of Nellie, and other villages surrounding it.
+The massacre claimed the lives of 1,600 to 2,000 Bengali-speaking Muslims.
+It was perpetrated by a mob of Tiwa, and Assamese Hindus.

-On 15 August 2016, the three tehsils of Nagaon district, namely Hojai, Doboka and Lanka were carved out to form the Hojai district.
+On 15 August 2016, the three tehsils of Nagaon district, namely Hojai, Doboka, and Lanka, were carved out to form the Hojai district.

 Geography

 The district headquarters are located at Nagaon.
 A part of the Kaziranga National Park is located within the Nagaon district.
-The district is bounded by the Brahmaputra river in the north (across the river is Sonitpur district, West Karbi Anglong district and Hojai district in the south, East Karbi Anglong district and Golaghat district in the east.
+The district is bounded by the Brahmaputra river in the north (across the river is Sonitpur district, West Karbi Anglong district and Hojai district in the south, Karbi Anglong district and Golaghat district in the east.
 The district is a perfect example oxoman (un-even in Assamese) (অসমান) from where the word Assam originated, as it possesses rivers, river valleys, hills, jungles and the plains.

 Demographics

 The population of Nagaon district based on the 2011 Indian census after separation of the newly carved out Hojai district is 1,892,550.
+The residual district has a sex ratio of 966 females per 1000 males.
 Scheduled Castes and Scheduled Tribes make up 156,913 (8.29%) and 86,422 (4.57%) respectively.

 Religion

-According to 2011 Indian Census, the Muslims form a majority in the district with 10,63,538, with Hindus accounting for 801,181, followed by 1.15% Christians.
+According to 2011 Indian Census, the Muslims form a majority in the district with 10,63,538, making 56.20% of the total population, with Hindus accounting for 801,181, followed by 1.15% Christians.
 Small populations of Sikhs, Buddhists and Jains also reside in the district.
-Way back in 1971, Hindus were in majority in Nagaon district with forming 59.6% of the population, while Muslims were 39.2% at that time.
+Way back in 1971, Hindus were in majority in Nagaon district (which also included Hojai district at that time) with forming 42.6% of the population, while Muslims were 39.2% at that time.